Fully Hosted Small Group Tour

 DAY 3: CHON KEMIN - KOCHKOR - TAMGA/BOKONBAYEVO

-Enjoy some free time before gathering this evening for dinner and warm Kyrgyz hospitality.
+Gather this evening for dinner and warm Kyrgyz hospitality.

 DAY 4: TAMGA/BOKONABEVO - BARSKOON - KARAKOL

+After breakfast and a restful night in your yurt near the canyon, we begin the day with a remarkable cultural encounter.
 Close to the canyon, you’ll meet a local berkutchi (golden eagle hunter) and witness a fascinating demonstration of this ancient nomadic tradition.
 Once widely practiced, golden eagle hunting is now a rare cultural experience, and this encounter offers a rare insight into Kyrgyzstan’s rich heritage.

-DAY 5: KARAKOL - JETI OGUZ - KARAKOL
+DAY 5: KARAKOL

 This morning, embark on a guided sightseeing tour of Karakol, a town rich in history and cultural diversity.